-- Not enough abortion providers - Unexpected costs (childcare, elderly care, lost wages) - Travel time & expenses (abortions may not be provided in your city or community) - Transportation issues (abortions may not be provided in your city or community) - Reciprocal billing issues (if you are out of Province you may have to pay out of pocket) - Unknowledgeable and/or judgmental Health Care Providers and Professionals - Wait times at clinics and hospitals - Hospital regulations
+- Not enough abortion providers - Unexpected costs (childcare, elderly care, lost wages) - Travel time & expenses (abortions may not be provided in your city or community)

-- Pre-existing medical conditions such as epilepsy or bleeding disorders (may not have a choice but to have the procedure at a hospital with emergency services) - Lack of Family Physician or medical support - Conscience Claus (physicians can opt out of providing service due to their belief and value system) - Bad referrals to Pro-Life organizations (e.g. to a crisis pregnancy centre, locally they are called The Pregnancy Centre) - this may happen by accident or on purpose - Difficulty in reaching abortion providers by phone (voicemail) - Language barriers - Lack of proper Health Care insurance (e.g. OHIP) and therefore must pay for the procedure - May be new to Canada and lack insurance, knowledge, Health Care Provider etc. - Abusive relationships - Private clinic fees - Lack of sexual health education and resources - Inaccurate information - Lack of support - Stigma
+- Transportation issues (abortions may not be provided in your city or community) - Reciprocal billing issues (if you are out of Province you may have to pay out of pocket) - Unknowledgeable Health Care Providers and Professionals - Judgmental Health Care Providers and Professionals - Uncomfortable Health Care Providers and Professionals - Wait times at clinics and hospitals (you may be over the gestational limit by the time you can get an appointment as gestational cut offs vary clinic to clinic and hospital to hospital) - Hospital regulations - Pre-existing medical conditions such as epilepsy or bleeding disorders (may not have a choice but to have the procedure at a hospital with emergency services) - Lack of Family Physician or medical support - Conscience Claus (physicians can opt out of providing service due to their belief and value system) - Bad referrals - Difficulty in reaching abortion providers by phone (voicemail) - Anti-choice or Pro-Life organizations (crisis pregnancy centers) - Language barriers - Lack of proper Health Care insurance (e.g. OHIP) and therefore must pay for the procedure - May be new to Canada and lack insurance, knowledge, Health Care Provider, language etc. - Abusive relationships - Private clinic fees - Lack of sexual health education and resources - Inaccurate information - Lack of support or stigma